Are your blog posts just blocks of words, or are they easy to scan?

 In this post, you will discover how to use subheadings to clean up your posts and make them scannable for your readers.

 Do you read every word of every blog post you open or do you skim through the content to find the information you are interested in?

 In 2008, a study concluded that visitors will only read about 20% of the text on the average page.
 (Source: Jakob Nielsen)

-If the average person only reads 20% of the text on your blog posts how can you format your posts to ensure they are able to gather the information they are searching for?
+If the average person only reads 20% of the text on your blog posts, how can you format your posts to ensure they can gather the information they are searching for?

 How To Use Subheadings To Build A Loyal Art Following

 Content marketing (blogging) is crucial for businesses to build brand awareness online.